 Definition: Number of young people (under 16) who do 60 minutes of moderate physical exercise in a day - and the number of days in a week they do this.
+In addition latest thrust 14-25 year olds.

 KPI-13 Young people at Risk Activity Communities